Can I lease a car with bad credit?

 However, the less deposit you put down upfront, the more money you’re borrowing.

-Therefore, the more money you’re able to put down as a deposit, the more favourable you look to the lender – as you’re borrowing less, therefore are less of a risk.
+Therefore, the more money you can put down as a deposit, the more favourable you look to the lender – as you’re borrowing less, therefore, are less of a risk.